 These days I’m a recovering business reporter and feature writer, excited to be working with a great group of organizations.
 My content writing helps support by blog and my book habit, and I’ve written three books on popular history, and two on true crime.
-I’m the vice-president of the Vancouver Historical Society and I’m passionate about heritage and history.
+I’ve served on the board of the Vancouver Historical Society for the past five years, and I’m passionate about heritage and history.
 I love giving talks on everything from built heritage to Vancouver’s first triple murder, as well as teaching courses on writing.

 Awards & Recognition

 Bill Duthie Booksellers’ Choice Award 2016 (BC Book Prizes) – Finalist for Cold Case Vancouver